Kymo-MCP/mcpcan-deploy/helm/README.md

 ---

 **Note**: This chart is designed for Kubernetes environments.
-For Docker Compose deployment, please refer to the main repository documentation.
+For Docker Compose deployment, please refer to the main repository documentation.# Test trigger